If a Mother Dies, Does the Father Automatically Get Custody?

 In the unfortunate event of a mother’s passing, questions often arise about who will care for the child.

 It’s important to note that the father does not automatically gain child custody if the mother dies.
-The court will consider all relevant factors, and child custody lawyers can help advocate for the best interests of the child, working to ensure a fair and informed decision.
+The court will consider all relevant factors and child custody lawyers can help advocate for the child’s best interests, working to ensure a fair and informed decision.

 A parenting order can be a significant factor in the Family Court’s decision about child custody if the mother dies.
 In Australia, specific laws govern child custody in these circumstances.